digitalocean/captainslog/README.md

 The RFC3164 syslog parser has been tested rigorously with go-fuzz and is being used heavily in production.
 ## Usage
 ### NewSyslogMsgFromBytes
+NewSyslogMsgFromBytes accepts a []byte containing an RFC3164 message and returns a SyslogMsg.
+If the original RFC3164 message is a CEE enhanced message, the JSON will be parsed into the JSONValues map[string]inferface{}.

 ```go
 b := []byte("<191>2006-01-02T15:04:05.999999-07:00 host.example.org test: engage\n")
 msg, err := captainslog.NewSyslogMsgFromBytes(b)